-Table 11 presents advances outstanding by product type, some of which include advances that contain embedded put or call options.
-A member either can sell an embedded option to an FHLBank or can purchase an embedded option from an FHLBank.
-(See Note 9 - Advances to the accompanying combined financial statements for additional information on putable and callable advances and their potential effect on advance maturities.)
+Table 11 presents advances outstanding by product type and contractual maturity, some of which include advances that contain embedded put or call options.
+A member either can sell an embedded option to an FHLBank or it can purchase an embedded option from an FHLBank.
+(See Note 8 - Advances to the accompanying combined financial statements for additional information on putable and callable advances and their potential effects on advance maturities.)